Ideamen

-Ideamen is an art rock band from Chicago, Illinois, formed in 2006.
+Ideamen is a rock band from Chicago, Illinois, formed in 2006.

 Biography

 Beginnings (2006–2009)

 Ideamen was created in late 2006 shortly after keyboardist Tim Swanson ended his short stint as keyboardist for Dog Fashion Disco and then teamed up with vocalist Dave Solar and bassist Mark Vasquez, following the dissolution of local Chicago-area bands Duct Tape Mustache and Soulvasq.
 Guitarist Jeff Piekarczyk and drummer Phil Goodrich rounded out the lineup, and in 2007, the band debuted with the release of their self-produced EP Progress.
 Piekarczyk left the band and guitarist Dan Figurell, formerly from the band Broken April, replaced him.
 The EP attracted the label Rotten Records (of whom Dog Fashion Disco was signed to when they dissolved), and Rotten signed Ideamen in 2008.

 May You Live in Interesting Times and support touring (2008–2011)

 In August 2008, Ideamen began working on their debut album.
 Their debut album, titled May You Live in Interesting Times, was released on October 27, 2009 on Rotten Records.
 A second guitarist, Phil Miller, joined the band in time for touring in October 2010.
 Throughout the next two years, the band toured with the likes of Polkadot Cadaver (which contains former fellow DFD members), Look What I Did, and Tub Ring.